MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-federated-credential.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

 > [!NOTE]
-> At the moment, this ONLY works on the Microsoft tenant.
+> The feature is supported for all the listed tenants (*ME/Torus/MS Corp/Microsoft Services tenants).

 For an overview of how the Bot Framework handles this kind of authentication, see [User authentication](bot-builder-concept-authentication.md).